empipio/h4-code-quiz/README.md

 ![image of page to save score](assets/images/save-score.png)
 ![image of high scores](assets/images/high-scores.png)

-Technologies used include html, css, javascript and jQuery.
+Technologies used include html, css and javascript.

 The link for the project is as follows: https://empipio.github.io/h4-code-quiz/